jennego/jennego/README.md

 Apparently, I look the same working in quarantine or not lol.

-I am non-ironically obsessed with ponies🐴 . unicorns🦄  and purple.
+I am non-ironically obsessed with ponies 🐴 . unicorns 🦄  and purple.
 I also ride horses and ponies in real life.

 - 2017 Graduate of CodeCore Bootcamp
 - Often Not But Always Purple